Skip Ribbon Commands

 • No response to medical therapy

-A pediatric gastroenterologist will review your child's history, examine your child and review his or her diet history and growth charts.
+A pediatric gastroenterologist will review your child's history, examine them and review their diet history and growth charts.
 Sometimes, it can be helpful for a pediatric gastroenterologist to observe your child being fed or self-feeding.
-Based on the visit, he or she will decide whether your child may benefit from additional testing or from the addition of or a change in medications.

-About Dr. Porto:
+About Dr. Porto

 Last Updated